Epikest/nutopia/faq.md

 A: It is mc.cloudcitymc.us!
 Check out the website. http://cloudcitymc.us

 ### Q: How do I follow you on mixer?
 A: Simple!
-Make a beam account and follow me here: http://mixer.com/Chew
+Make a Mixer account and follow me here: http://mixer.com/Chew